HoboVR-Labs/docs.hobovrlabs.org/hobovr_dev_stuff.rst

 Miscellaneous Development Docs for HoboVR
 =========================================

-I found myself in need to explain the same thing way too many times, so here is a collection of some of those things in a single document, so that hopefully I won't have to explain the same thing again...
+Here is a collection of some of the things I found myself re-explaining a lot.
+Hopefully this will clear things up enough going forward.

 Installing Dev Versions of Our Driver
 -------------------------------------